ilma4/MockingInKexInternshipTasks/README.md

+# Mocking in Kex

 ## Task 1.

-It's possible to generate a class in runtime (in bytecode or in source and then compile), load it and then use it.
+It's possible to generate a class in runtime, load it and then use it.
 So we can make this class an inherited from required to mock, override interested methods and that's it.

 Limitations:

-1. Can't mock `final` classes, `final` methods and `final` inner classes
+1. Can't mock `final` classes and `final` members (methods, inner classes, fields)
     - Can't mock enums and records
 2. Can't avoid executing constructors
     - Have to provide all dependencies (or their mocks)